 MyOn (Renaissance Learning) e-library is available to all children and families, which gives them access to an extensive library of e-books appropriate to their level and interests.

 Reading at home for Wings children

 The books within Wings are not taken home, but stage books are provided that are appropriate to their level, alongside a library book of their choice.
-These are mainly from the Oxford Reading Tree which is our main reading scheme (or suitable phonics books from the Dandelion series).
+These are mainly from the Oxford Reading Tree scheme.
 These books will have been chosen by the class teacher and will match children’s reading development.
 We ask parents to share these books with their children and record this reading in their child’s reading diary.
 Other supplementary schemes are available to cater for children’s individual needs.
 There are also challenge boxes available for each Year group phase: these provide books by popular authors with appropriate context for the age group.
 Dipping in and out of the stage books at these challenge box stages, allows them to broaden their reading repertoire at an age appropriate level.

 The Oxford Reading Tree

 This is a successful reading scheme that is used in approximately 80% of primary schools nationwide.
 Reading scheme books are arranged by book bands and stages and are categorised in bands of similar levels of reading difficulty.
 Children do not need to read every book on that level before moving on as long as the teacher is satisfied they have read a range of material at each level – e.g. fiction, non-fiction, poetry.
 To find out more about this scheme and how it’s used at Longthorpe please see related documents below.